We explore what this year’s United Nations Climate Change Conference, COP28, is all about, why it matters and whether it can make a difference.

 Some of the most high-profile world leaders include:

-- Queen Elizabeth II from the UK
+- King Charles from the UK

 Above, we mentioned the UNFCCC – an international environmental treaty that was established to combat human impact on the Earth’s climate.
 The representatives from 165 countries signed the treaty at the ‘Earth Summit’ in 1992 in Rio de Janeiro, and legislation came into force in 1994.

-As explored in our open step on COP21 in 2015, those signing the treaty agreed to a framework for action.
+Those signing the treaty agreed to a framework for action.
 This was aimed at stabilising atmospheric concentrations of greenhouse gases (GHGs) to avoid “dangerous anthropogenic interference with the climate system.”

 Since its inception, the annual Conference of the Parties (COP) has convened annually to assess how countries are implementing the UNFCCC framework.
 World leaders and representatives meet at these events to discuss, negotiate, and introduce new laws.